-Step 2: Know Where You Want to Place the White Noise Fan
+Where You Want to Place Your White Noise Fan

 Before you load that Amazon page, you’ll need to figure out where you want to put the fan.
 Depending on which room you intend to use your fan in, you’ll need a different product.
 And, of course, you’ll want to pay attention to the features of the fan.
 These could also determine if you can place it on the floor or a desk.